 When set to [Soft off], the ATX switch can be used as a normal system power-off button when pressed for less than 4 seconds.
-[Suspend] allows the button to have a dual function where pressing less than 4 seconds will place the system in sleep mode.
-Regardless of the setting, holding the ATX switch for more than 4 seconds will power off the system.
+[Suspend] allows the button to have a dual function where pressing less than 4 seconds puts the system in sleep mode.
+Regardless of the setting, holding the ATX switch for more than 4 seconds powers off the system.
 Configuration options: [Soft off] [Suspend]